yehia67/documentation/wallets/0.1/trinity/how-to-guides/verify-trinity-desktop.md

 ### Verify the SHA256 hash

-1. Open a command prompt
+1. Open a command-line interface

 2. Create a SHA256 hash of the Trinity Desktop `.exe` file.
 Replace the path with the path to your Trinity `.exe` file.